jcraane/kmm-images/README.md

 The above snippet applies the kmmimages plugin and configures it.

 - imageFolder.
 This is the folder where the images are found which must be converted to Android and iOS.
-Subfolders are not supported at the moment.
+Subfolders are reserved for localization.
 - sharedModuleFolder.
 The path to the shared module (kmm).
 This project.projectDir if the plugin is configured in the shared module (which is typically the case).
 - androidSourceFolder.
 The name of the androidSourceFolder.
 - packageName.
 The package to use for the generated Images class.